MetricH/heka-health-plugin/README.md

 <string>We will sync your data with the Apple Health app to give you better insights</string>
 ```

-Step 2: Open your Flutter project in Xcode by right clicking on the "ios" folder and selecting "Open in Xcode".
-Next, enable "HealthKit" by adding a capability inside the "Signing & Capabilities" tab of the Runner target's settings.
+2)  Open your Flutter project in Xcode by right clicking on the ``ios`` folder and selecting ``Open in Xcode``.
+Next, enable ``HealthKit`` by adding a capability inside the `Signing & Capabilities` tab of the Runner target's settings.

 ### Android

-For android we need to do the appAuthRedirectScheme setup for Google OAuth to work properly.
-Just add the following entries in the android/app/build.gradle file.
+For android we need to do the `appAuthRedirectScheme` setup for `Google OAuth` to work properly.
+Just add the following entries in the `android/app/build.gradle` file.

 ```
 defaultConfig {